 Similarly, in the content unit's Create/Edit view, the Has Built-in View icon displays next to the title.

-Ingeniux CMS saves these views in Assets > Assets Tree to the following filepath: Assets\Views\Shared\Editable.
+Ingeniux CMS saves these views in Assets\Views\Shared\Editableto the following filepath:

-In the Previewing Content Unit dialog, you can complete the following tasks for content unit views:
+Administrators can use the Previewing Content Unit dialog to complete tasks for content views.